Safely use Extension Cords when charging an electric car or electric motorcycle

 The most correct electric car extension cord fits between the J1772 plug from the charging station to the J1772 socket on your car.

 Think about the concerns just raised: skinny frayed extension cords plugging into dodgy power outlets that might cause an electrical fire.
-An extension cord that you know is built for the purpose, from components rated to the load that will be carried, is the safest choice.
-Unfortunately there are cheap sub-standard J1772 extension cords, just as there are cheap substandard extension cords of other types.
+We can avoid that with an extension cord that you know is built for the purpose, from components rated to the load that will be carried, is the safest choice.
+Some considerations that will separate the good quality J1772 cords from the bad:

 Ratings: As with every other component in the charging system, the J1772 extension cord must be rated to handle the current shown in the chart above.
 For a 6+ kiloWatt charging session, the cord needs to be rated for at least 40 amps, for example.